 Consider Seeing an Orthopedic Doctor or Orthopedic Surgeon

 As explained by the U.S. National Library of Medicine, a rotator cuff injury is one of the most common types of shoulder injuries.
-It the most simple terms, a rotator cuff injury is a tear in the tissue that connects the muscle to the bone.
+In the most simple terms, a rotator cuff injury is a tear in the tissue that connects the muscle to the bone.
 These injuries vary widely in their severity — in some cases, nonsurgical treatment is sufficient to heal a rotator cuff issue; in other cases, a torn rotator cuff may require an operation.
 Symptoms of a rotator cuff injury may include: